Deep Learning Enhanced Realized GARCH: Model Formulation

-The recurrent conditional heteroscedasticity (RECH) framework of \cite{nguyen_recurrent_2022} is a class of volatility models that incorporate an RNN within a GARCH-type model for flexible volatility modeling.
-Its key motivation is using an additive component governed by an RNN to capture complex serial dependence structure in the volatility dynamics that may be overlooked by the GARCH component.
-The general RECH framework is written as
+This section presents our DeepRGARCH model, that incorporates LSTM into RealGARCH for flexible and accurate volatility modeling.
+Its key motivation is using an additive component governed by LSTM, that takes the realized measure as its input, to capture complex serial dependence structure in the volatility dynamics.
+As intraday realized volatility measures are accurate volatility proxies \parencite{andersen_answering_1998,barndorff-nielsen_designing_2008}, feeding them to the LSTM unit further empowers its modeling capacity.
+The DeepRGARCH model of order $p$ and $q$, DeepRGARCH($p,q$), is written as: